vincentbernat/dashkiosk/docs/usage.rst

 ------------------

 *Dashkiosk* can optionnaly handle Chromecast devices.
-When the support is enabled (see :ref:`options`), _Dashkiosk_ will discover Chromecast devices on the network assign them to the special group "Chromecast devices".
-This group has no dashboard on purpose.

-If a Chromecast device is on a group with a dashboard, _Dashkiosk_ will wait for the Chromecast device to be on the home screen and starts a custom receiver which will load the regular receiver and turn your Chromecast device into a regular display.
+When the support is enabled (see :ref:`options`), *Dashkiosk* will discover Chromecast devices on the network assign them to the special group "Chromecast devices".
+This group has no dashboard on purpose: if a Chromecast device is on a group with a dashboard, *Dashkiosk* will wait for the Chromecast device to be on the home screen and starts a custom receiver which will load the regular receiver and turn your Chromecast device into a regular display.

 You can either add dashboards to the "Chromecast devices" group to let all Chromecast devices display a dashboard on inactivity or move the